 MP for Liverpool Riverside

-Kim Johnson is the Labour and Co-operative MP for Liverpool Riverside, first elected in December 2019.
-She serves on several Commons committees, including Home Affairs, Education and Women and Equalities, and has participated in international and arts-advisory work through roles with the Commonwealth Parliamentary Association and the Speaker's Advisory Committee on Works of Art.
+Kim Johnson is the Labour Co-op MP for Liverpool Riverside, first elected in 2019.
+She sits on multiple Commons committees, including Home Affairs, Education, and Women and Equalities, and has previously served on the Speaker's Advisory Committee on Works of Art, as well as on committees linked to international relations and human rights work.

 Generated 21 February 2026